 ⏩ Click here to download the daily schedule of your choice!

-⏰ I need to work during the day.
+⏰ There are times during the day that I am unavailable.
 How can I communicate this to my child?

 - It can be difficult for children to understand when you are available, and when they need to do things independently.
 Knowing what to expect can make it easier for them to be independent when needed.